 Scroll Stitch Patterns

-As I mentioned above, I use scroll stitch to represent waves in the water.
-Worked along a straight line, this simple stitch creates a wavy look that reminds me of a gentle water current.
-You can find scroll stitch in the following patterns:
+As mentioned above, I love to use scroll stitch to represent waves in the water.
+Worked along a straight line, this simple stitch creates a wavy line reminiscent of a gentle water current.
+Here are a few of the Wandering Threads patterns that use scroll stitch: